stripe-archive/sentry-restricted-github/README.md

 # sentry-safe-github

-A limited alternavite to sentry-github which doesn't require write access to repos.
+A limited alternative to sentry-github which doesn't require write access to repos.
 It allows creating tickets but doesn't link them to the sentry error group.